Solid foods: How to get your baby started

 Make meals manageable

-When feeding your baby, give him or her your full attention.
-Talk to your baby and help him or her through the process.
-In addition, to make mealtime enjoyable:
+During feedings, talk to your baby and help him or her through the process.
+To make mealtime enjoyable:

 - Stay seated.
 As soon as your baby can sit easily without support, use a highchair with a broad, stable base.
 Buckle the safety straps.